alphagov/govuk-jenkinslib/README.md

 Parameter | Description | Default
 --- | --- | ---
-sassLint | Whether or not to run the SASS linter | `true` rubyLintDiff | Whether or not to pass the `--diff` option to `govuk-lint-ruby` | `true` extraRubyVersions | Ruby versions to run the tests against in addition to the versions currently supported by all GOV.UK applications.
+brakeman | Whether or not to run the Brakeman security scanner | `false` sassLint | Whether or not to run the SASS linter | `true` rubyLintDiff | Whether or not to pass the `--diff` option to `govuk-lint-ruby` | `true` extraRubyVersions | Ruby versions to run the tests against in addition to the versions currently supported by all GOV.UK applications.
 Only applies to gems because they may be used in projects with different Ruby versions. | `[]`